 This course will provide opportunities to become both independent learners and competent ICT users.
-It also aims to raise awareness and gain experience of the use of technology and ICT for individuals, organisations and society as a whole.
+It also aims to raise awareness and gain experience of creative iMedia components such as digital graphics, video, animation and websites including how these are used in business and media contexts.

-The course provides the use of practical skills, knowledge and understanding of ICT and coding in a range of contexts by producing solutions to real-life business problems.
+The course provides the use of practical skills, knowledge and understanding allowing the freedom to explore creative imedia and ICT opportunities to produce business standard solutions.